-Each of us has this special friend who seems to have more insight into their feelings, a better understanding of other people’s emotions, and an incredible knack for handling potentially emotionally volatile situations with a seemingly magical touch.
+Each of us has that special friend who seems to have more insight into their feelings, a better understanding of other people’s emotions, and an incredible knack for handling potentially emotionally volatile situations with a seemingly magical touch.

 What makes this person so good at these situations?
-What is this ‘it’ that they’re good at, and can we measure what makes them so good?
+What is it that they’re so good at, and can we measure it?

-One answer is that our friend has high ‘emotional intelligence,’ (e.g., Mayer & Salovey, 1993) (Sometimes mistakenly referred to as ‘social intelligence’.)
+One potential answer is that our friend has high ‘emotional intelligence’ (Mayer & Salovey, 1993).

 The topic of emotional intelligence has generated a great deal of interest, especially in the workplace and other highly social contexts.
 Some researchers have hypothesized that people high in emotional intelligence might perform better in these contexts, and their success isn’t only due to IQ (Boyatzis, 1982; Zeidner, Matthews, & Roberts, 2004).

 Knowing that emotional intelligence might be advantageous, how can we measure it?

-Emotional intelligence is a construct – an abstract concept defined by psychologists and researchers – and consequently, difficult to measure because it doesn’t exist in the physical world.
-It’s not as though we can pick up a block of emotional intelligence and measure it on a scale – instead, we need to devise questions that reliably tap into this concept.
+Emotional intelligence is a construct and, consequently, difficult to measure.
+It’s not as though we can pick up a block of emotional intelligence and measure it on a scale; instead, we need to devise questions that reliably tap into this concept.

-To help you better understand how emotional intelligence is measured, we’ll begin by introducing different types of methods that have been used in the past.
-We’ll also provide a list of recommended downloadable PDFs and reliable tools, and we’ll present the Emotional Intelligence Masterclass and toolkit items that PositivePsychology.com makes available for its users.
+To better explain how emotional intelligence is measured, we’ll begin by introducing different types of methods that have been used in the past.
+We’ll also provide a list of recommended downloadable PDFs and reliable tools, as well as the Emotional Intelligence Masterclass and toolkit items that PositivePsychology.com makes available for our users.

 Before you read on, we thought you might like to download our three Emotional Intelligence Exercises for free.
 These science-based exercises will not only enhance your ability to understand and work with your emotions, but will also give you the tools to foster the emotional intelligence of your clients, students, or employees.